doeixd/create-virtualized-list-solid/README.md

 # Solid.js Virtualized List Wrapper

-A helpful wrapper around `@tanstack/solid-virtual` that simplifies the creation of virtualized lists in Solid.js applications while maintaining full access to the underlying virtualizer's power.
+A helpful wrapper around `@tanstack/solid-virtual` that simplifies the creation of virtualized lists in Solid.js apps while maintaining full access to the underlying virtualizer.

 ## Features